 But, given how crucial this aspect is, and since we are talking about making art and communicating emotions, I believe uniqueness is something that needs to be addressed, so that we can shape it consciously instead of leaving it to chance, and risking that our uniqueness is not that unique ;).

-That’s why this is very a important step toward the definition of our artistic identity.
+That’s why this is a very important step toward the definition of our artistic identity.

 First of all, it’s always about awareness.
 What if we don’t realize that we have the same style as everybody else, the same approach, the same sound even?
 Then it’s obvious that we will never stand out.
 The reason I’m stressing this point is not because we need to stand out in the sense of becoming ‘famous’.